Services

 • Balancing high-achieving careers with relationship health

-Sessions follow a structured, research-based model using either Integrative Behavioral Couple Therapy (IBCT) or Cognitive Behavioral Couple Therapy, or Functional Analytic Psychotherapy to help couples understand their patterns, improve communication, and create meaningful change.
+Sessions follow a structured, research-based model using either Integrative Behavioral Couple Therapy or Cognitive Behavioral Couple Therapy, or Functional Analytic Psychotherapy to help couples understand their patterns, improve communication, and create meaningful change.

 Common Areas of Focus